ansible/galaxy-operator/roles/postgres/README.md

 Postgres
 ========

-A role to setup postgres in Pulp 3, yielding the following objects:
+A role to setup postgres in Galaxy, yielding the following objects:

 * StatefulSet
 * Service